'Native Son' Is Reborn, In 'Still Kind Of The Same America'

 There are a few other changes.
 In Wright's bestselling novel, Bigger was a rapist and a murderer — portrayed as a victim or product of his environment.

 That characterization has been controversial.
-Novelist James Baldwin once wrote a critique.
-In his 1955 book Notes of a Native Son, Baldwin blasted Bigger's portrayal as stereotypical and unsympathetic.
+Novelist James Baldwin once wrote a critique: In his 1955 book Notes of a Native Son, Baldwin blasted Bigger's portrayal as stereotypical and unsympathetic.

 But Native Son remains popular.
 Over the years, it's been adapted for stage, and also made into a movie twice.
 Author Richard Wright himself played Bigger Thomas in the 1951 movie.
 (Here he is doing his screen test.)